Christ the Redeemer, Brazil

 Height and Dimensions

-Christ the Redeemer stands 30 meters (98 feet) tall, not including its 8-meter (26 feet) pedestal.
-It has a total height of 38 meters (125 feet) with arms stretching 28 meters (92 feet) wide.
-The statue is made of reinforced concrete and adorned with thousands of triangular soapstone tiles.
+Christ the Redeemer’s height is exactly 30 meters, in other words, 98 feet to be more precise, and its 8-meter (26 feet) pedestal is not included.
+It has a whole height of 38 meters (125 feet) with an arm span of 28 meters (92 feet).
+The article is formed with reinforced concrete and also includes thousands of triangular soapstone tiles of different colors.

 Design and Construction